aleph-engineering/jangular/README.md

 ```

 ### `toUnwrapGet()`
 Ensures that the service operation unwraps the response body on success.
+Expects the service operation under test to return the `GET` promise as well.

 #### Javascript